arminmoin/ML-Quadrat/README.md

 ## Why ML2?
 ThingML/HEADS and other Model-Driven Software Engineering (MDSE) tools for the IoT/CPS, that we are aware of, do not support Data Analytics and Machine Learning (DAML) at the modeling layer.
 However, DAML methods and techniques are crucial for developing smart IoT services and CPS applications.
 Therefore, we enable DAML at the modeling layer through our Domain-Specific Modeling Language (DSML) and tool.
 In other words, the practitioner has access to the APIs of ML libraries and frameworks, such as [Scikit-Learn](https://scikit-learn.org/stable/), [Keras](https://keras.io), [TensorFlow](https://www.tensorflow.org), [Pytorch](https://pytorch.org) and [WEKA](https://www.cs.waikato.ac.nz/~ml/weka/) at the modeling layer.
 The model-to-code transformations generate the full source code of the entire software solution, including the ML part in a fully automated manner.

 Moreover, the generated code is capable of creating, training, deploying and possibly re-training the ML models as necessary.
 Further, one may bring a pre-trained ML model with any arbitrary architecture, which might have been trained using any learning algorithm, and simply "connect" or "plug" it into the software model.
-This is called the Blackbox-ML mode or the hybrid/mixed MDSE/Non-MDSE mode.
+This is called the blackbox-ML mode or the hybrid/mixed MDSE/Non-MDSE mode.
 This mode offers a lot of flexibility since the practitioner is not limited to the ML models/algorithms/methods/techniques that are already supported by the DSML of ML2.

 <a name="toc"></a>
 # Table of Contents